aler9/raspberry-make/README.md

 * building happens in an isolated docker container
 * allows to set an arbitrary image size

-raspberry-make is distributed in the form of a Makefile, and makes use of Ansible, a common tool to configure a remote system, that follows rules defined in YAML-formatted files.
+raspberry-make is distributed in the form of a Makefile, and makes use of Ansible, a common tool for configuring remote machines, that follows rules defined in YAML-formatted files.

 ## Installation and usage